-Test Questions Is there evidence of documented oversight policies and procedures demonstrating compliance with vendor oversight provisions: (i) adequate due diligence procedures, (ii) adequate enforcement procedures (iii) adequate enforcement procedures (iii) adequate remediation procedures; (iv) adequate remediation of there evidence of periodic sampling and testing of foreclosure documents (including notices of default and letters of reinstatement) and bankruptcy documents prepared by vendors on behalf of the servicer?
-Is there evidence of periodic sampling of fees and costs assessed by vendors to; (i) substantiate services were rendered (ii) fees are in compliance with servicer fee schedule (iii) fees are compliant with state law and provisions of the servicing standards?
-Is there evidence of vendor scorecards used to evaluate vendor performance that include quality metrics (error rate etc)?
-Evidence of femediation for vendors who fail metrics set forth in vendors scorecards and/or QC sample tests consistent with the servicer policy and procedures?
-Does the portal provide loss mitigation status updates?
-Test Loan Population and Error Definition Quarterly review of a vendors providing Foreclosure Bankruptcy, Loss mitigation and other Mortgage services.
+L· Error Definition Test Questions Is there evidence of documented oversight policies and procedures demonstrating compliance with vendor oversight provisions: (i) adequate due diligence procedures (iii) adequate enforcement procedures (iii) adequate enforcement procedures (iii) adequate vendor performance evaluation procedures (iv) adequate remediation procedures (iv) adequate remediation procedures?
+Is there evidence of periodic sampling and testing of foreclosure documents (including notices of default and letters of constraints and bankruptcy documents prepared by vendors on behalf of the servicer?
+Is there evidence of periodic sampling of the servicer?
+Is there evidence of periodic sampling of the servicer?
+Is there evidence of periodic sampling of the service with servicer fee schedule (iii) fees are compliance with servicer fer standards?
+Is there evidence of vendor scorecards unstandards?
+Is there evidence of vendor scorecards unstandards?
+Is there evidence of vendor scorecards unstandards?
+Is there evidence of remediation for the servicing standards? of Customer 1.
+Does the portal provide loss mitigation starus undates? ш Test Loan Population and Error Definition Quarterly review of a vendors providing Foreclosure Bankruptcy, Loss mitigation and other Mortgage services.
 Error Definition: Failure on any one of the test questions for this metric.
-A Quarterly testing review of Customer Portal. q Threshold Error Rate 2 z Z • Loan Level Tolerance for Error 1 N/x N/Y Measurements Is periodic third party review process in place?
+A Quarterly testing review of Customer Portal.
+D Threshold Error Rate z z 0 Loan Level Tolerance for Error N/A Y/N В Measurements Is periodic third party review process in place?
 Is there evidence of remediation of identified issues?
-Implementation of a customer portal.
-Metric R. Ballini Peresell mulamentastim A. Third Party Vendor Management B. Customer Portal
+Implementation of a customer portal. А Metric A. Third Party Vendor Anagement B. Customer Portal

-Is there evidence of documented policies and procedures demonstrating compliance with SPOC program provisions?
+L Test Questions Is there evidence of documented policies and procedures demonstrating compliance with SPOC program provisions?
 Is there evidence that a single point of contact is available for applicable borrowers?
-Is there evidence that relevant records relating to borrower's account are available to the borrower's SPOC?
-Is there evidence that the SPOC has been identified to the borrower and the method the borrower may use to contact the SPOC has been communicated to the borrower and the method the borrower may use to contact the SPOC has been communicated to the borrower.
+Is there evidence that relevant records relating to borrower's account are available to the borrower's SCOC has been identified to the borrower and the method the borrower may use to contact the SPOC has been communicated to the borrower?
 Is there evidence of documented oversight policies and procedures demonstrating effective forecasting, capacity planning, training and monitoring of staffing requirements for foreclosure operations?
 Is there evidence of periodic training and certification of employees who prepare Affidavits sworn statements or declarations.
-Is there evidence of documented policies and procedures sufficient to provide reasonable assurance that affiants have personal knowledge of the matters covered by affidavits of indebtedness and have reviewed affidavit before signing it? is there evidence of documented policies and procedures designed to ensure that the system of record contains documentation of key artivities?
-Test Questions 1.
-Is there eviden and procedure compliance with provisions?
-2. Is there eviden contact is avail borrowers?
-3. Is there eviden relating to born available to the 4.
-Is there eviden identified to the method the borrower? borrower?
-1. Is there eviden oversight polic demonstrating capacity plann of staffing req operations?
-2. Is there eviden certification of Affidavits swo declarations.
-1. Is there eviden and procedure reasonable ass personal know covered by aff have reviewed 1.
-Is there eviden and procedure the system of a documentation Test Loan Population and Error Definition Quarterly review of SPOC program per provisions in the servicing standard.
+Is there evidence of documented policies and procedures sufficient to provide reasonable assurance that affiants have personal knowledge of the matters covered by affidavits of indebtedness and have reviewed affidavit before signing it?
+Is there evidence of documented policies and procedures designed to ensure that the system of record contains documentation of key activities? Ш Test Loan Population and Error Definition Quarterly review of SPOC program per provisions in the servicing standard.
 Population Definition (for Question 4): Potentially eligible borrowers who were identified as requesting loss mitigation assistance.
 Error Definition: Failure on any one of the test questions for this metric.
 Loss mitigation, SPOC and Foreclosure Staff.
-Error Definition: Failure on any one of the test questions for this metric.
+Error Definition : Failure on any one of the test questions for this metric.
 Annual Review of Policy.
 Annual Review of Policy.
-Threshold Error Rate 2 N For Question #4: 5% Z Z z 9 Loan Level Tolerance for Error 1 Y/N 5% for Question 4 N/x N/A N/X Measurements Implement single point of contact ("SPOC"), Training and staffing adequacy requirements.
+D Threshold Error Rate N For Question #4: 5% z z z U Loan Level Tolerance for Error Y/N 5% for Question 4 N/X N/X N/A ۵ Measurements Implement single point of contact ("SPOC").
+Training and staffing adequacy requirements.
 Affidavits of Indebtedness are signed by affiants who have personal knowledge of relevant facts and properly review the affidavit before signing it.
 System of record electronically documents key activity of a foreclosure, loan modification, or bankruptcy.
-Metric C. SPOC D. Workforce Management E. Affidavit of Indebtedness Integrity.
+A Metric c. spoc D. Workforce Management E. Affidavit of Indebtedness Integrity.
 F. Account Status Activity.